vnoelifant/tjbot-caring/README.md

  **IN WORK**: System flow diagram updates and data flow description updates.
-In addition, the following Watson CLoud Service documentation should be read over to understand how to use the Watson Services.
+In addition, the following Watson Cloud Service documentation should be read over to understand how to use the Watson Services.

 https://console.bluemix.net/docs/services/assistant/getting-started.html#getting-started